 On the right, the three available properties “AssetName”, “BATCURRENT” and “Timestamp” can be seen.
+AssetName and Timestamp are always present in this list, as they are associated with every data point.

 Close the Data Sources screen by clicking the X to the right of “DASHBOARD MENU”.
 Then click the “Chart” icon.